Automattic/jetpack/readme.txt

 * Google Plus: Remove from Social Icons and Sharing since the service has retired.
 * Internationalization: Translate various sections missed, such as "just in time messages" and block search keywords.
 * Manage: Remove Manage as an independent module.
 These features have been fully integrated for a few versions now.
+* Multisite: Restore ability to connect subsites via the Network Admin.
 * Open Graph Tags: Prevent a PHP notice on some author pages.
 * Sharing: Improve accessibility of sharing buttons by increasing contrast ratio.
 Props https://titan.as
 * Sharing: Fix the alignment of the official buttons for LinkedIn and Pinterest.